Marketing Management Simulation

 PharmaSim is designed for Marketing and Brand Management classes and is based on the packaged goods industry.
 PharmaSim drives home the 4Ps of marketing.
 This simulation covers segmentation and position, resource allocation across brands, integrated marketing communications, and multiple channels with intermediaries.
 Students learn how to motivate consumers and channel partners, measuring their progress through marketing research.
 Each simulated environment will develop uniquely depending on the choices each student team makes and the reaction of their competition.
 This helps to illustrate the impact a competitor may have on an entire industry.

 Students can compete in groups of 2-4 students or individually and run through up to 10 simulated years.
-They take the role of a brand management team for the OTC division of a pharmaceutical company.
+They take on the role of a brand management team for the OTC division of a pharmaceutical company.
 Each student (or team) competes against the same environment, made up of four competitors,each with a different marketing strategy and portfolio of brands.
 Their product is currently the market share leader in the OTC cold and allergy remedy market--though not the leader in terms of sales.
 In the past three periods, the industry has seen several product introductions as well as major increases in advertising and promotional expenditures.
 The senior management team is concerned that this increased competitive activity will lead to declining market share and profitability.
 The task of the brand management team is to maintain long-term profitability and market share in an increasingly competitive and changing environment.
 With extensive marketing research studies and a solid strategy, the brand management team will make decisions in areas of product choice, distribution, promotion, and pricing.

 To read the full copy of the case for the simulation, request a Faculty ID here!